raspberrypilearning/amazing-image-identifier/en/step_7.md

 --- /collapse ---

-### Sharing your web app in a coding club
+### Share your web app in a coding club

-You can share your Flask web app with other computers on the same Wi-Fi or network.
-To do this, you will need to find your IP address, which you can do from the command line.
+You can share your Flask web app with other computers on the same WiFi or network.
+To do this, you need to find your IP address, which you can do from the command line.

 --- collapse ---
 ---
 title: What is an IP address?
 ---
-An IP address is a set of numbers that uniquely identify your computer on a network, and can be used to have one computer talk to another.
+An IP address is a set of numbers that uniquely identifies your computer on a network and can be used to have one computer talk to another.
 An IP address is four sets of numbers, broken up by dots, like this: `192.168.86.229`.

 The whole internet works based on computers using IP addresses to talk to each other — IP actually stands for Internet Protocol.
 Domain names like raspberrypi.org are just used to look up the right IP address, although they are a lot easier for people to remember!

-The IP address you're using here is called your **private IP address**, because it only works inside your local network.
+The IP address you use for this project is called your **private IP address**, because it only works inside your local network.
 The entire network usually shares a single IP address for connecting to other computers over the internet.
 --- /collapse ---

 --- collapse ---
 ---
-title: Finding your IP address on Windows
+title: Find your IP address on Windows
 ---
 In your command prompt, run this command: